Spiritual nurture and pastoral care advice for Quakers during Covid-19

 This is a seven-session programme designed for elders or anyone else interested in enriching the spiritual life of their meeting.
 Living Eldership and all course materials can be downloaded free of charge.
 Printed copies can be purchased from the Quaker Centre Bookshop at Friends House.

-The Support for Meetings Officer can assist with general and specific enquiries about eldership and oversight.
+The Quaker Life staff team can assist with general and specific enquiries about eldership and pastoral care.
 You can ask for help with worrying, long-standing or seemingly intractable meeting problems and gain advice on creating a meeting community where all are welcome.

 Training and events

-Quaker Life and Woodbrooke in partnership offers training on eldership and oversight.
+Quaker Life and Woodbrooke in partnership offer training on eldership and pastoral care.
 Weekend and midweek training courses take place at Woodbrooke and other venues.
-Every three years there is a series of one-day training events in Quaker meeting houses across the country.
-For further details about any of these events please get in touch with Woodbrooke.

 Header image © Zélie Gross 2014